Nicole Nikolas - Stacks for Bookbinding papers

 My Shop Paper Lineup:

 9” x 12” 60 lb.
 Drawing Paper - This paper is LONG Grained.
 It was used to print the 8.5” x 6” signatures, two up per sheet.
-The paper was trimmed to 8.5” wide to fit a standard printer and then trimmed in half horizontally after printing.
-(At the time of writing, this paper looks to no longer be stocked at Amazon.) *
+The paper was trimmed to 8.5” wide to fit a standard printer and then trimmed in half horizontally after printing.*

 18” x 24” 60 lb.
-Drawing Paper - This paper is LONG Grained. it was trimmed to provide short grain, 9” x 12” blank sheets & 8.5” x 12” printed signature sheets.
+Drawing Paper - (Link is for 70lb weight, 60 lb is not currently in stock on Amazon.)
+This paper is LONG Grained. it was trimmed to provide short grain, 9” x 12” blank sheets & 8.5” x 12” printed signature sheets.
 (I’ll show you how, in a follow up post.) *

 12” x 18” 60 lb.
 Drawing Paper - This paper is SHORT Grained.
 It was sold as is and also trimmed to 11” x 17” to make printed signatures. *